ljoly/betterpath/README.md

 * for storing the coordinates (in a structure "Point")
 * for storing the distances between points and to calculate the standard deviation

 The two slices are browsed only once, and simultaneously.
-When a distance is considered too high (ie. superior to the standard deviation), the erroneous point is identified, deleted, and the distance is updated (and checked -> two erroneous can be contiguous).<br/>
+When a distance is considered too high (ie. superior to the standard deviation), the erroneous point of the pair is identified, deleted, and the distances are updated (and checked -> two erroneous points can be contiguous).<br/>